ministryofjustice/security-guidance/docs/email-blocklist-process.md

 -   Global blocklist.

-Each mail platform that the MoJ manages has its own internal blocklist.
+Each mail platform that the manages has its own internal blocklist.
 Any object added to an internal blocklist is blocked from reaching mailboxes or recipients in that mail platform.
-Where possible, when a specific object is added to an internal blocklist in one platform, it **should** be replicated to other email environments.
+Where possible, when a specific object is added to an internal blocklist in one platform, it be replicated to other email environments.

 The criteria for adding items to the internal blocklist are outlined in this policy.